Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

 Acknowledgement: We thank Nissim Kanekar for providing the dataset used for this tutorial.
-We thank Narendra S. for preparing the tutorial and Balpreet Kaur, Aditya Chowdhury and Ruta Kale for editing it further.
+We thank the Narendra S. for preparing the tutorial and Balpreet Kaur, Aditya Chowdhury and Ruta Kale for editing it further.